caresetjournal/Hospital_Charge_Master_Data_Schema/README.md

 * Hospital_Name - The name of the hospital
 * Hospital_EIN - The EIN of the hospital
+* Data_Contact_Name - The first and last name of the person who manages the release of the chargemaster data
+* Data_Contact_Email - The email to contact regarding problems with the chargemaster data
 * Last_Update_DateTime - The [correct JSON DateTime](https://stackoverflow.com/a/15952652/144364) of the ChargeMasters last release
 * Hospital_CCN_List - a JSON List of CCN numbers of the hospitals included in the file
 * Hospital_NPI_List - a JSON List of the NPI numbers of the hospitals included in the file

 ## Data Download Location